SKaDiZZ/angular2-presta/README.md

 - [ ] DELETE requests

 ## Changelog
+### v0.1.18
+  - Updated documentation with directions for Ionic and Angular 5 users

 ### v0.1.17
   - More examples added
   - Fixed incorrect description on npm website